Primitive asymptotics in $\phi^4$ vector theory: theory in four dimensions

 As stated in \cref{sec:primitive_beta_function}, there is a conjecture that the leading asymptotic growth of the primitive beta function should coincide with the one of the full beta function in MS, and therefore it should grow according to \cref{beta_conjecture}.
 In \cite{balduf_statistics_2023} we observed a potential discrepancy between \cref{beta_conjecture} and the numerically computed \emph{primitive} beta function.
 In that work, limited numerical accuracy for $L>13$ loops prevented a definite conclusion.

 The asymptotic growth ratio $r_L$ (\cref{def:rL}) of the primitive beta function behaves as $r_L = a + \frac{c_s}{a} \frac 1 L + \mathcal O (L^{-2})$, where the conjectured asymptotics implies $ a=1, c_s=5+\frac 12 N$ (\cref{beta_asymptotics_predicted}).
 We have numerical data for $\beta^\text{prim}_L$ for $L\leq 18$, which corresponds to $r_L$ for $L\leq 17$.
 We can determine the growth parameters $a$ and $c_s$ by plotting our numerical values of $r_L$ against $\frac 1 L$ and extracting slope and $y$-intersection of a linear fit.
 The result is shown in \cref{fig:4dim_beta_ratio}.
 We observe that the linear fits (red lines) result in $a \approx 0.8$, which depends only little on the value of $N$ used for the fit.
-The slope of the empirical fit lines is approximatly described by $c_s \approx 8 + 0.8 N$.
+The slope of the empirical fit lines is approximately described by $c_s \approx 8 + 0.8 N$.
 These empirical values of $a$ and $c_s$ for $L \leq 18$ loops are incompatible with the conjectured asymptotics (\cref{beta_asymptotics_predicted}), even when numerical uncertainties are taken into account.
 This is clearly visible from the fact that the red data points in \cref{fig:4dim_beta_ratio} do not lie on the green lines.

 However, the pattern in \cref{fig:4dim_beta_ratio} is strikingly similar to the analogous plot in 0-dimensional QFT, \cref{fig:0dim_primitive_ratio}.
 In the 0-dimensional case, we have verified that the growth rate $r_L$ changes its slope at $L\geq 25$ loops, and starts to converge towards the correct limiting value (green lines), while it appears to converge towards a too low limit when only $10 \leq L \leq 18$ is extrapolated (red lines).
 Remarkably, even in the 4-dimensional case (\cref{fig:4dim_beta_ratio}), the extrapolated red lines intersect the conjectured asymptotics at $L\approx 25$.
-In view of these observations, we conclude that the 4-dimensional primitive beta function probably does not show its true asymptotic growth rate even at 18 loops, and we conjecture that to observe the true growth rate requires data at least at $L\geq 25$ loops.
+In view of these observations, we conclude that the growth ratio that can be determined from the numerical data for the primitive beta function up to 18 loops is probably not the true asymptotic growth ratio at $L\rightarrow \infty$.
+We conjecture that this ratio will change when higher order terms are included, and a numerically reliable value will emerge only upwards of $L\approx 25$ loops.